gperdrizet/OpenSearch/notes/01-setup_notes.md

 ```

 Yikes!
 That's like a 150 GB one liner!
 Hopefully, it will be enough to get us going.
 Probably will end up doing it via python?
-I dunno.
+I don't know.

 Let's give it a shot.
-I already unzipped the json dump, so change that but otherwise the same:
+I already unzipped the JSON dump, so change that but otherwise the same:

 ```text
 cat enwiki-20240325-cirrussearch-content.json | parallel --pipe -L 2 -N 2000 -j3 'curl -s http://localhost:9200/enwiki/_bulk --data-binary @- > /dev/null'